Get up to $200 in Google credits with purchase of Samsung Z Fold 3 or Z Flip 3

 - Receive a $200 Google Play Credit when you purchase a Galaxy Z Fold 3 or Galaxy Z Flip 3

 To qualify for the promotion, you need to purchase one of the above devices between now and December 31st.
-You then have to register your new device to your Samsung Account and opt-in to the offer.

-You’ll receive a code by email once these steps are completed and verified.
-Once all of that is complete, you have until August 31st, 2022, to add it to your Google account in the Google Play store.
-This offer ends on December 31st.
+According to Samsung, this is how you redeem your Google Play Credits.

+- Complete purchase of the eligible Galaxy Z Fold3 or Z Flip3 5G Series at a participating authorized Canadian carrier or retailer by December 31, 2021.

 It’s worth noting that this is offer is extending the previous promotion that only ended a few days ago and is now only available with Samsung’s 2021 foldables.

-Note: Update: 12/15/2021: Full detailed list on how to redeem your Google Play credits.